 You could circumvent this by plastering your website with forms, but even then, you’re probably losing between 70%-90% of all your potential sales.
 Using forms as your primary generator of leads comes with its downsides.
 A “contact us” submission portal feels like a survey that you’re forcing your customer to fill, for a product they’ve never tried.
 This shows in the way customers treat forms. as the average fill rate for contact forms is only 1%.

-A chatbot, however, allows you to field questions and generate leads around the clock.
+A chatbot for the travel industry, however, allows you to field questions and generate leads around the clock.
 Additionally, bots don’t take days off, don’t have bad days or compromise on customer service. so you can wake up every morning to piping hot sales while you slept.

 Another problem arises in an efficient handoff of important travel information between company and customer.